 You don’t want to stay in an all-inclusive establishment because you would like to discover the region?
 Some establishments offer a very advantageous formula for solo dads or mums!
 This is notably the case of the Shanti Maurice Resort & Spa *****: if the children stay in the same room as their parent, a single rate corresponding to 50% of the room price will be applied!

-Alternatively, stay in a Club Med hotel.
-Renowned for their friendliness, these drop-off points guarantee you many encounters.
+Alternatively, stay in a Club Med or Hard Rock hotel.
+Renowned for their friendliness, Club Med drop-off points guarantee you many encounters.
 Discover now the beautiful range of 4- or 5-trident Club Med establishments that have joined the Little Guest collection.
+Also perfect for single mom or dad travelers, Hard Rock Hotels have it all!
+Our little favorite?
+The Hard Rock Hotel Maldives!

 Traveling alone with their children can be a big step for some single parents.
 This is synonymous to having more responsibilities, fewer romantic moments (even though lots of new acquaintances get created at holiday destinations), fortunately, however, there is a solution to everything!
 Little Guest warmly recommends the privatization of your holiday destination with your friends and their children.
 In complete privacy, enjoy a friendly and comfortable stay with your loved ones.